cando/slides/programming_with_algebra/slides.md

 ## `Lift` content into a `context`

 <!--
-We we want/need to add some metadata to our content we have a triangle, maybe more than one
+We we want/need to add some metadata to our content.

+we have a triangle, maybe more than one.

 We have something which is nullable -->

 ---